 By speeding up the evaluation of the most cost-effective drugs and medical devices and starting discussions earlier on the most expensive treatments, with the co-operation of life sciences companies like Voicentric, we can get the best new treatments to patients more quickly and without disrupting the funding arrangements for other important services.

-However, for this to happen companies need to work with us to make sure that we have the right data, a shared understanding of value and an approach to reimbursement that recognises the very real challenges faced by the NHS.
+However, for this to happen companies need to work with us to make sure that we have the right data, a shared understanding of the value, and an approach to reimbursement that recognises the very real challenges faced by the NHS.
+We have had a discussion about engaging with firms that focus on life science recruitment jobs in the UK and elsewhere in the future so that we can hire more workforce for the job at hand.

 Sir Andrew Dillon